 These hikes fluctuate based on many factors such as global supply, dollar value and relationships with foreign nations.

-All of which the average consumer have no control over.
+All of which the average consumer has no control over.

 Power plants themselves are also fast moving towards using renewable energy to cope with unpredictable oil price fluctuations.